 I’m only scratching the surface, but I encourage all workplaces, colleagues, friends, and family to be empathetic about the unique set of judgements and separate expectations of women, individuals, and couples without kids.

-As a takeaway, it’s imperative to create an environment where everyone can set appropriate boundaries without felling like they need to explain why.
+As a takeaway, it’s imperative to create an environment where everyone can set appropriate boundaries without feeling like they need to explain why.
 Additionally, as it relates to the workplace, it’s important to fairly evaluate workload and contributions, especially when it comes to weekend work, events, and travel.

 What’s the auditing process to ensure everyone is thriving?
 Childfree and single people shouldn’t have to carry the load just as people with family deserve flexibility and judgment-free zones to do their very best work.

 I can confidently say that we have never regretted our decision about kids.
 Granted, I know this is not true for everyone, but we feel comforted in knowing the plan for the future.